 You can pinpoint where your team is collectively losing out on deals, giving you the information necessary to address the particularly ineffective points of your sales process.

 Your team's overall performance and sales pipeline health are central to your ability to consistently close deals.
-So you stand to gain a lot by simplifying the process of tracking the trends and metrics that reflect those factors.
-A solid CRM can be a massive asset when it comes to those tasks and practices.
+You stand to gain a lot by simplifying the process of tracking the trends and metrics that reflect those factors.
+A CRM can be a real asset when it comes to those tasks and practices.

 Leveraging a CRM is one of the better ways to enhance your sales efforts.
 Many contain the resources you'll need to add the structure and efficiency necessary to track and close deals on a consistent basis.
-If you're interested in further bolstering your sales efforts, investing in one of these systems is worth some thought and consideration.
+If you're interested in further bolstering your sales efforts, investing in one of these systems is worth your time.